How To Get Rid Of Cat Hairballs (What Helped My Cat)

 He would crouch down, start gagging, make that horrible hacking sound… and then nothing would come out.

-That’s when I started asking myself something I probably should’ve asked sooner.
+That’s when I started asking myself something I probably should have asked sooner.

 “Why does my cat keep throwing up hairballs?”